v43d3rm4k4r/QtNutritionComponentsAssessment/README.md

 # Qt Nutrition components assessment

-Qt version of Nutrition components assessment.
-This project is DEPRECATED.
+Qt version of Nutrition components assessment, written in C. This project is DEPRECATED.